DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name :)`.

-To unlock the inherent structural understanding of Large Language Models (LLMs), label your instructions with sections, separating meaningfully different parts of the prompt.
+## Sections

+A section is a meaningfully different part of the prompt from another part of the prompt.

-One prime example of a need to separate two meaningfully different pieces of information is when a large raw text chunk from a user is uploaded.
+One prime example of a need to separate two meaningfully different parts of a prompt is when a large raw text chunk from a user is uploaded.

 Let's imagine a raw text data input, like a wikipedia HTML page.
 It's full of metadata and information.
+A lot of it probably isn't relevant to the user's query, `What is a prompt language?`.
+There are only some parts of the information that are meaningful.

-This is very meaningfully different to the instruction text that we need the model to pay attention to!
+Without telling the model that we're providing them an input document, and giving a clear section for that document, it may confuse our instructions or what we want to do with that document with the text data inside of the document itself.
+A HTML page is very meaningfully different to instruction text like `Provide the user a clear definition using the Wikipedia article data` that we need the model to pay attention to!

+## What is the Difference Between Input Data and Instruction Text?

-Instructions in a prompt are for telling the model what to **do with the data**, data in the prompt is for **maximizing in-context learning (ICL) for the model** in the knowledge domain.
+Instructions in a prompt are for telling the model what to **do with the data**, like `extract the key points`, data in the prompt is for **maximizing relevant context for the model**, like a transcript of a meeting.
+Without the meeting, the model cannot learn in context how to use the prompt instruction.

-Wrapping this data inside of a structure helps the model separate the instructions from the input.
+In-order to clearly separate for the model what is instructions and what is data, we can use sections.

 **In example:** Two separate sections.
 One for the user input text, another for the instructions for what to do with that text.